qqqquang/qqqquang/README.md

 ## WELCOME TO MY PAGE 👋👋👋

-My name is Nguyen Ngoc Quang.
-Graduated from Hanoi University of Science and Technology, majoring in Mathematics and Informatics, now i'm looking forward to learn new things.
+I graduated from Hanoi University of Science and Technology, majoring in Mathematics and Informatics.
+Now, I am eager to gain more knowledge about the data industry.

 ## How to reach me: